American Football (2016 album): Recording

 The album was recorded in April 2016 at ARC Studios, located in Omaha, Nebraska, and SHIRK Studios, located in Chicago, Illinois.
 Production duties were handled by the group and Jason Cupp.

 Release

 On August 23, 2016, the band's second self-titled album was announced for release.
 On the same day, "I've Been So Lost for So Long" was made available for streaming, and the album's cover art and track listing was revealed.
 On September 7, "Give Me the Gun" was made available for streaming.
 "Desire Gets in the Way" was released to radio on October 5.
 American Football was released on October 21 through Polyvinyl in the U.S. and through Wichita in Europe.
-The group will perform a series of release shows in Chicago, New York, Los Angeles and London.
+The group performed a series of release shows in Chicago, New York, Los Angeles and London.
 The cover of the album was the interior of the same house as featured on their eponymous debut album or best known as "American Football house".